 Understanding what a garnet is gets technical and complicated.
 For your reference, we have included a detailed section of garnet varieties at the end of this article.

 Garnets are a species of gemstone.
-They are not composed of a single mineral but is a group of closely related minerals that come in a variety of colors and chemical compositions.
+They’re not composed of a single mineral but is a group of closely related minerals that come in a variety of colors and chemical compositions.
 The name ‘garnet’ comes from an old Latin word granatum, which means dark red.
 Another connotation to the color red is that its granular form resembles the seeds of pomegranates.

-How to Evaluate Your Garnet
+How to Evaluate Your Garnet – 4Cs

 As with any other gemstone, we use the famous 4Cs to evaluate the quality of garnets.
 The 4Cs stand for cut, color, clarity and carat weight.

-Garnet Color
+1. Garnet Color

-Garnet Cut
+2. Garnet Cut

-Garnet Clarity
+3. Garnet Clarity

-What About Treated Garnets?
+What about Treated Garnets?

 Many gemstones on the market are treated in some way to enhance their appearance.
 Garnets, however, are not artificially treated or enhanced in any way.
 Yes, you read that right.
 Irradiation and heat treatment are not effective upon these gemstones.
 Garnets come in their natural colors so what you see is what you get with these stones.